 Adorn yourself or a loved one with an elegant and unique piece of jewellery from the SeeMe X The Circle collection.
 See Me and The Circle have launched a beautiful and ethically-made jewellery collection to celebrate ten years of Women Empowering Women.
 SeeMe employs women, often single mothers, who have suffered violence and were ostracised from their communities in Tunisia.
 Through training SeeMe employees learn the craft of jewellery making following ancient Tunisian techniques.
 Therefore, while fostering their country’s traditions, they also secure a workplace for themselves and a future for their families.

-Take part in Annie Lennox’s #GlobalFeminism campaign by selecting that exemplifies the inequalities women face across the world, write it down and photograph yourself with it.
+Take part in Annie Lennox’s #GlobalFeminism campaign by selecting a statistic that exemplifies the inequalities women face across the world, write it down and photograph yourself with it.
 Then, share the photo on your social media, hashtag #GlobalFeminism and tag both @thecirclengo and @AnnieLennox.

 Fast fashion generates vast revenues, using a business model that turns around enormous quantities of cheap clothing produced with very short lead times by globally-sourced cheap labour.
 Multinational fast fashion companies are able to quickly move their production to countries with lower wages.
 The risk of losing this investment acts as a disincentive for countries to improve their labour laws and provide fair wages.